Lune Logo

 Tabitha WhitingContent Marketing

-Diagram of three connected diamonds reading: issued, sold, retired.
+Diagram of three connected diamonds reading: issued, sold, retired | The lifecycle of a carbon offset: from creation to retirement

-Carbon credit retirement is a vital piece in the lifecycle of a carbon credit.
+Ever wondered what happens when a carbon credit retires?
+It's a vital piece in the lifecycle of a carbon offset.

 But what does it actually mean to ‘retire’ a carbon credit?
 When does retirement take place?
 And how quickly is the credit retired?